pb4git/Nash-DQN-CSB-Article/README.md

 - it takes a very long time for the Temporal Difference error metric to reach a stable position
 - all other metrics have converged

-Empirically, the authors believe that the network stopped improving it terms of *TruSkill score when submitted on CG* after 4000 steps.
+Empirically, we believe that the network stopped improving it terms of *TrueSkill score when submitted on CG* after 4000 steps.

 ![](/img/alliterations/fig_AVG_TD_Error_vs_steps.png)
 ![](/img/alliterations/fig_AvgQ_MaxQ.png)